 With respect to views, the Eastern Neighborhoods Final EIR found that while development pursuant to the Plan would result in height increases and use district changes, the rezoning would not substantially degrade the views and new development up to the proposed height limits may even help define the street edge and better frame urban views.
 The Plan would not be considered to result in a significant adverse impact with regard to views.
-New construction in the Project area would generate additional night lighting but not in amounts unusual in industrial zones and within developed urban areas in general.
+New construction in the Project area would generate additional night lighting but not in amounts unusual in residential and commercial zones and within developed urban areas in general.
 Thus, the Final EIR concluded that light and glare impacts would be less than significant.

-The proposed project would replace an existing vacant lot (formerly a gas station) with a 58-foot-tall building constructed to the Van Ness Avenue and 15th Street property lines.
+The proposed project would replace an existing commercial fueling facility with an approximately 65-foot tall, 117,198 square foot residential building containing 104 residential units, 78 off-street parking spaces, and 40 bicycle parking spaces.
 While the new building would change the visual appearance of the site, it would not substantially degrade its visual character or quality.
 Furthermore, the proposed building would not be substantially taller than the existing development in the project vicinity and thus, would not obstruct longer-range views from various locations in the Plan Area and the City as a whole.

 Design and aesthetics are by definition subjective, and open to interpretation by decision-makers and members of the public.
 A proposed project would, therefore, be considered to have a significant adverse effect on visual quality only if it would cause a substantial and demonstrable negative change.
 The proposed project would not have such change.
-As described above, the proposed building envelope meets Planning Code requirements for the UMU zoning district.
+As described above, the proposed building envelope meets Planning Code requirements for the Urban Mixed Use (UMU) zoning district.

-The proposed project would be visible from some residential and commercial buildings within the project site vicinity.
+The proposed project would be visible from some residential, commercial, and industrial buildings within the project site vicinity.
 Some reduced private views on private property would be an unavoidable consequence of the proposed project and would be an undesirable change for those individuals affected.
 Nonetheless, the change in views would not exceed that commonly expected in an urban setting, and the loss of those private views would not constitute a significant impact under CEQA.

 Тор ics: Sig.
 Impact Identified in PEIR Project Contributes to Sig.
 Impact Identified in PEIR Project Has Sig.
 Peculiar Impact Addressed Below 3.
-POPULATION AND HOUSING- Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+POPULATION AND HOUSING- Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? □ '. ⊠ · b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing? ⊠ c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? . 🗆 ⊠

 One of the objectives of the Eastern Neighborhoods Rezoning and Area Plans Final EIR (FEIR) was to identify appropriate locations for housing in the City's industrially zoned land to meet a citywide need for more housing.
 According to the FEIR, the rezoning would not create a substantial demand for additional housing in San Francisco, or substantially reduce the housing supply.
-The proposed project would increase the population on site by constructing 40 new dwelling units.
+The proposed project would increase the population on site by constructing an approximately 65-foot tall, 117,198 square foot residential building containing 104 residential units, 78 off-street parking spaces, and 40 bicycle parking spaces.
 This increase in population would not be expected to have an adverse physical environmental impact.